Kannapuram railway station

 Kannapuram railway station (station code: KPQ) is an NSG–5 category Indian railway station in Palakkad railway division of Southern Railway zone.
 It is situated in Kannapuram village of the Kannur district.

 Line and location

-It is 14 km away from Kannur railway station and lies in the Shoranur – Mangalore section of the Southern Railways.
-It is well connected to Kannur, Pazhayangadi, Madakkara, Pappinisseri, Payyannur and Taliparamba by road.
+It is 15 km away from Kannur railway station and lies in the Shoranur – Mangalore section of the Southern Railways.
+It is well connected to Kannur, Pazhayangadi, Cherukunnu, Pappinisseri, Payyannur and Taliparamba by road.